akhils911dev/theblog/ambassador/index.md

 We got a reverse shell as root

-Thank you for reading my blog; I hope you enjoyed it..
+Thank you for reading my blog; I hope you enjoyed it.